AdobeDocs/commerce-frontend-core/src/pages/guide/css/quickstart/index.md

 But if there is something you want to improve, the only recommended way is creating a new theme.
 It can inherit from Blank or Luma so you can preserve all you need, and change or add whatever is required.

-Making changes in the Magento out-of-the-box themes is a bad idea, because can result in your changes being overwritten during upgrade.
+Making changes in the out-of-the-box themes is a bad idea, because can result in your changes being overwritten during upgrade.

 <!-- Link Definitions -->
 [Simple ways to customize a theme's styles]: customize-styles.md